quantsingularity/BlockGuardian/docs/user_guide.md

-# QuantumNest Capital - User Guide
+# BlockGuardian Capital - User Guide

 ## Introduction

-Welcome to QuantumNest Capital, a cutting-edge fintech platform that combines artificial intelligence, blockchain technology, and data science to provide sophisticated investment management tools.
+Welcome to BlockGuardian Capital, a cutting-edge fintech platform that combines artificial intelligence, blockchain technology, and data science to provide sophisticated investment management tools.
 This user guide will help you navigate the platform and make the most of its features.

 ## Getting Started

 ### Creating an Account

-1. Visit the QuantumNest Capital website
+1. Visit the BlockGuardian Capital website
 2. Click on "Sign Up" in the top right corner
 3. Fill in your personal information
 4. Verify your email address